 The ANU has world-leading criminologists and prides itself on excellence in research-led teaching.
 The Bachelor of Criminology draws upon a range of disciplines to offer the very best in contemporary criminological theory and understanding.

 It will appeal to students looking for an engaging and stimulating program of study and wishing to immerse themselves in the exciting field of criminology.

 Bachelor of Criminology students learn to:

-Critically evaluate theories, concepts and methodology relating to crime
+- Critically evaluate theories, concepts and methodologies relating to crime studies